bernardoc1001/Source-Code-Analyser-Engine/docs/blog/blog.md

     rule, for which I will recursively call Parse with the remaining tokens to be processed and the production rule in question.

-    If I can successfully the tokens returned, I will add the production rule as a node to the Abstract Syntax Tree.
+    If I can successfully parse the tokens returned, I will add the production rule as a node to the Abstract Syntax Tree.
 If I can't match the tokens, at the moment I am currently debating if I should throw an error, or to stop parsing and just use what I've successfully parsed up to that